-- If a member of staff finds that a student is in possession of dangerous equipment, then the DSL should be contacted and a Call Out (over walkie-talkie) should be used by the member of staff. - If physical harm has been done the student should be taken to a first aider for medical assessment and care.
-If appropriate, emergency services may be called by the DSL. - o If the student is in hospital a CAMHS Referral may be activated by the hospital and the DSL will be informed.
+- If a member of staff finds that a student is in possession of dangerous equipment, then the DSL and SLT should be informed. - If physical harm has been done the student should be taken to a first aider for medical assessment and care.
+If appropriate, emergency services may be called by the DSL. - If the student is in hospital a CAMHS Referral may be activated by the hospital and the DSL will be informed.